List of Commands

 LEGEND_HEXCOLORS

-This sets the legend colors accoridng to the hexcolors.
+This sets the legend colors according to the hexcolors.

 LEGEND_HEXCOLORS, <list of hex colors>